Back to Articles

 Most standard SPCCC claims - single claimant, consistent principal-carer status, clean evidence, no cohabitation - are well within the capacity of an informed individual to handle.
 But when any of the conditions are uncertain, when the claim spans multiple years with variable facts, when there is a potential claimant dispute, or when a prior rejection needs to be overturned, the case has moved into territory where the cost of a mistake is high and the benefit of professional handling is clear.

 MyTaxRebate handles complex SPCCC cases as a core service.
 We assess edge-case years individually, structure multi-year submissions with year-by-year evidence, manage claimant-role disputes, and handle Revenue information requests and appeals where they arise.
-Our no-refund-no-fee model means you only pay if we recover a tax rebate for you, which makes professional handling of complex claims a straightforward decision.
+Our fee-only-on-success basis means you only pay if we recover a tax rebate for you, which makes professional handling of complex claims a straightforward decision.

 Shared custody overlapping with brief cohabitation in the same year

-A claimant had been the principal carer of their child throughout the year, with a clear school enrolment and GP record at their address.
+A claimant had been the primary claimant of their child throughout the year, with a clear school enrolment and GP record at their address.
 However, a new relationship had led to their partner moving in for a period in the autumn.
-The cohabitation — even though the claimant was still the child's principal carer — disqualified the SPCCC for that entire year.
+The cohabitation - even though the claimant was still the child's primary claimant - disqualified the SPCCC for that entire year.
 The credit was available for previous years and for subsequent years once the cohabiting arrangement ended.

 Disputed claimant role across multiple years with mixed records